Alameddine crime network: The 2022 Comanchero–Ahmad skirmish

 In 2022, The Comanchero Motorcycle Club, who were close allies and business partners of the Alameddines through Mohammad 'Almo' Alameddine, and the Ahmads, close allies of the Hamzys, were involved in a 2-and-a-half week spat of shootings that saw three high-profile murders.
 Mahmoud 'Brownie' Ahmad was murdered after a wild few months out of jail on 27 April 2022.

 On 10 May 2022, a high-profile double shooting grievously injured Comanchero Motorcycle Club sergeant-at-arms Tarek Zahed, and killed his gangster-brother Omar.
-Four days later, on 14 May 2022, Mahmoud's nephew Rami Iskander, a suspect in the Zahed murder, was murdered in Belmore.
+On 14 May 2022, Mahmoud's nephew Rami Iskander, a suspect in the Zahed murder, was murdered in Belmore.

-Prior to these shootings; in January 2022, The Daily Telegraph reported that the Alameddine crime network had planned to assassinate Mahmoud 'Brownie' Ahmad at a park in Rushcutters Bay in October 2021.
+Prior to these shootings, in January 2022, The Daily Telegraph reported that the Alameddine crime network had planned to assassinate Mahmoud 'Brownie' Ahmad at a park in Rushcutters Bay in October 2021.
 Ahmad was formally warned about the murder plot before it was able to take place, causing him to travel to the Middle East soon after.

 On 23 February 2023, a TikTok video published by The Daily Telegraph (Sydney) stated that high-profile gangsters Youssef 'Gags' Ahmad and Mohammad 'Little Crazy' Hamzy had both been denied parole, with the New South Wales Police Force suspecting that the two would form an alliance with one another if freed, suggesting that the friendliness between Bilal Alameddine and the Ahmads had, at latest, came to an end by then- if it hadn't already years prior.